section-engineering-education/engineering-education/content/articles/introduction-to-kernel-methods-in-machine-learning/Index.md

 ### _What are kernels?_
 Kernels, <span style="color:blue">also known as kernel techniques or kernel functions, are a collection of distinct forms of pattern analysis algorithms.</span> Using a linear classifier, they are utilized to solve a non-linear problem.
 SVM (Support Vector Machines) use Kernels Methods to solve classification and regression issues.
 The SVM (Support Vector Machine) employs a technique known as the ["Kernel Trick"](https://towardsdatascience.com/the-kernel-trick-c98cdbcaeb3f) in which the data is processed and an optimal boundary for the various outputs is determined.

-In other words a kernel is a term used to describe a way for applying linear classifiers to nonlinear problems by mapping nonlinear data onto a higher-dimensional space without having to visit or understand that higher-dimensional region.
+In other words a kernel is a term used to describe a way for applying linear classifiers to non-linear problems by mapping nonlinear data onto a higher-dimensional space without having to visit or understand that higher-dimensional region.

 ### __Supervised and unsupervised machine learning__
 ___Supervised machine learning___ is also known as supervised learning.
 It is distinguished by the use of labeled datasets to train algorithms capable of accurately classifying data or predicting outcomes.